fbpx

 Description

-Italian Easter bread is a family tradition.
+Italian Easter bread is a festive family tradition.
 It’s light, fluffy, and slightly sweet.
-The braided wreaths are sprinkled with crunchy nonpareils, and a colorful Easter egg is tucked into the middle.
+The braided wreaths are sprinkled with crunchy nonpareils, and a colorful Easter egg is tucked into the center.
+This easy recipe brings warmth and joy to any holiday table.

 Ingredients